 I’m bored with the excessive emphasis on trust in the communications consulting industry.
 That said, Edelman has done a masterful job with its global ‘trust barometer’ and in this market Proof has followed suit with its own ‘trust index.’

 Every year these studies seem to find with predictable newsflashes that trust is ‘down’ — and the need for PR services is therefore ‘up.’

 There are many more emotions and play right now include anger and fear, but especially envy.
-It’s time for more understanding about how these relatively understudied feelings are affecting corporate communication in an era of digital disruption.
+It’s time for more understanding about how these relatively understudied feelings are affecting corporate communication and a company’s reputation in an era of digital disruption.

 For the most part, communications is tasked with creating and driving content around the corporate narrative.
 When done well, this messaging offers strong protection for future conflicts.
 What can comms and PR pros do to ensure the messaging stays on track?
 And should they ramp up these efforts for better protection?